 A health coach, also often referred to as a wellness coach or even a nutrition coach, is someone who supports and guides clients in making better food and lifestyle choices to improve nutrition and health.
 Rather than putting every client on the same diet, they work with individuals to learn their strengths, weaknesses, and goals, and craft individualized plans.

-Check out this post that outlines the different ways that coaches work with clients coming from a variety of health, nutrition, and fitness backgrounds.
+Learn more: Coaches use different tactics when working with clients coming from a variety of health, nutrition, and fitness backgrounds.

 Coaches are teachers.
 They provide guidance, plans, structure, and motivation, but they also teach clients about health, wellness, and food.
 Rather than simply giving you a shopping list for the grocery store, a good health coach will teach you how to shop and make smarter choices in the store.
 They will give you tips and tools to help you succeed long after you stop using their services.